 HAZUS-MH was used to estimate the flood loss potential to critical facilities exposed to the flood risk.
 Using depth/damage function curves, HAZUS estimates the percent of damage to critical facilities.
-Table 5.4.4-13 and Table 5.4.4-14 summarize the number of critical facilities located in the FEMA flood zones by type and by jurisdiction.
+Tables 5.4.4-14 and 5.4.4-15 summarize the number of critical facilities located in the flood zones by type and jurisdiction.